prasadarun/DevopsDocts/Creation of VPC.md

   # To do this step 1 follow the steps
  a.
-Click on "Services" present on top corner of Dashboard b.Scroll down and search for the Networking & Content Delivery categoery c.Then find the VPC option and click on it d.The page will redirect to VPC page here in the left menu click on "Your VPCs" in left side menu e.Then click on Create VPC button f.Give the NAME Tag: Devoops g.IPv4 CIDR block : 10.1.0.0/16 and click on create button h.Then the page will referesh and you can find the Devoops VPC tag name.Click only the Devoops vpc then you find blue colour check box
+Click on "Services" present on top corner of Dashboard b.Scroll down and search for the Networking & Content Delivery categoery c.Then find the "VPC" option and click on it d.The page will redirect to VPC page here in the left menu click on "Your VPCs" in left side menu e.Then click on Create "VPC" button f.Give the NAME Tag: Devoops g.IPv4 CIDR block : 10.1.0.0/16 and click on "create" button h.Then the page will referesh and you can find the Devoops VPC tag name.Click only the Devoops vpc then you find blue colour check box
  i.
 Go to the Action> edit DNS Hiostbnames> Tick the check box on enable option and press save button
  ```